-Success Blueprint: How to Direct Mail to Delinquent Tax Lists
+Success Blueprint: How to Find Tax-Delinquent Properties & Contact The Owners Via Direct Mail

 Mikk loves mailing to delinquent tax lists.
 The county that he invests in has a tax sale twice a year – one in the fall and one in the summer.
-Any owner that is behind on their taxes at least 2 years are on the tax sale list.
+Any owner that is behind on their taxes at least 2 years is on the tax sale list.
 That list, for York County, is actually readily and freely available online!
-With this delinquent tax list, he has access to all of the property address’s and owner name’s that are behind on their taxes.
+With this delinquent tax list, he has access to all of the property addresses, as well as the owners’ names.
 The only additional step is to determine whether or not the address listed is the owner’s actual mailing address.
 However, this is quite simple: just follow the tax record trail to find the owner’s mailing address.
-Once Mikk has the owner’s actual mailing address, he will send them a quick letter.
+Once Mikk has the owner’s actual mailing address, he sends them a quick letter.

 Mailing to Delinquent Tax Lists

 The owner is about to lose their home to a tax sale and they have been getting notice after notice in the mail for years.
 If someone comes in and offers them even the slightest opportunity to make a little money, they will give them a call.
-Therefore, the direct mail content can be kept simple and to the point.
+Therefore, one of the greatest tips for how to find tax-delinquent properties is to keep the direct mail content simple and to the point.
 Here are two different letter types that Mikk sends to delinquent tax owners:

 Yellow Letter – “Hello (owner’s name).
 My name is Mikk.
 My wife and I would love to buy a property in your area.
 Please call me: (123)-456-7890.”